• Home

 Instructions

-• Put the milk and butter in a large saucepan or 2 cup Pyrex type microwave-safe measuring cup and heat until it just begins to boil.
-Remove from heat (or microwave) stick a thermometer in it.
+• Put the milk and butter in a large saucepan and heat until it just begins to boil.
+Remove from heat, insert a thermometer.
 Let cool to 130 degrees.

 • Transfer to a greased bowl and let it pick up some of the butter/oil from the bowl, then flip it so you have a nice, greasy, ball.
 Cover and let rise for 1 hour or until doubled in bulk.